OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Quick Solder Breakout Board/README.md

 This board will require some basic soldering to complete.

 There are two versions of this.
 One version has a cutout and is designed for the Waveshare RP2040 Zero.
-The second version has not cutout and desinged for the RP2040 SuperMini.
+The second version has no cutout and is designed for the RP2040 SuperMini.

 We have a small but passionate Discord group which you can access here if interested: https://discord.com/invite/k2pxhke7q8